apache/parquet-format/Encryption.md

 Parquet modular encryption leverages AADs to protect against swapping ciphertext modules (encrypted with AES GCM) inside a file or between files.
 Parquet can also protect against swapping full files - for example, replacement of a file with an old version, or replacement of one table partition with another.
-AADs are built to reflects the identity of a file and of the modules inside the file.
+AADs are built to reflect the identity of a file and of the modules inside the file.

 Parquet constructs a module AAD from two components: an optional AAD prefix - a string provided